Great Reads from Great Places

 The complete "Great Reads About Great Places" map is posted on the Library of Congress website.

 Learn more about Weiden's book in this special video presentation:

 About the Book

 Named as one of the best books of 2019 by American Indians in Children's Literature, "Spotted Tail" traces the life of the famous Lakota leader who expertly guided his people through a pivotal and tumultuous time in their nation's history as they fought and then negotiated with the U.S. government.
 Spotted Tail is remembered for his unique leadership style and deep love for his people.
 Today, a university is named in his honor.

 David Heska Wanbli Weiden, Sicangu Lakota, is the author of the novel "Winter Counts" and the children's biography "Spotted Tail," winner of the 2020 Spur Award for Juvenile Nonfiction from the Western Writers of America.
 His work appears in Shenandoah, Yellow Medicine Review, Transmotion, and other magazines.
 Weiden has received a MacDowell Colony Fellowship, a Ragdale Foundation Residency, and the PEN America Writing for Justice Fellowship.
 He has an MFA from the Institute of American Indian Arts and teaches Native American studies at Metropolitan State University of Denver.

-This year the National Book Festival will be a virtual event held on Sept.
-25-27, 2020 at LOC.Gov/bookfest and a special PBS broadcast on Sept.
-26 at 6 p.m.
-ET.
-States will feature videos of their Great Read selections in the festival's virtual Roadmap to Reading exhibits.
-Selected state Great Reads videos will also be featured On KidLit.TV.
+The National Book Festival was held as a virtual event on Sept.
+25-27, 2020 at LOC.Gov/bookfest.
+States featured videos of their Great Read selections in the festival's virtual Roadmap to Reading exhibits.
+Selected state Great Reads videos were also featured On KidLit.TV.